phac-nml/viralassembly/README.md

 - Running SnpEff for variant consequence prediction
 - Output reporting options

+The pipeline could also be run with `--input CSV` to pass in an input CSV file with the sample names and fastq pathes

 ### Nanopore - Medaka

-Running the pipeline with [medaka](https://github.com/nanoporetech/medaka) for variant calls requires fastq files and a medaka model.
-When running, the pipeline will either:
+Running the pipeline with [medaka](https://github.com/nanoporetech/medaka) for variant calling requires fastq files and a medaka model.
+When running the pipeline will either:

 - Look for subdirectories off of the input "--fastq_pass" directory called `barcode##` to be used in the pipeline
 - Look for fastq files in the input "--fastq_pass" directory called `*.fastq*` to be used in the pipeline